MikaAK/libcluster_ec2_tag_strategy/README.md

 # LibCluster Cluster.Strategy.EC2Tag
-This clustering strategy relies on Amazon EC2 Tags as well as EPMD to find hosts, and then uses the `:net_adm` module to connect to nodes on those hosts
+This clustering strategy relies on Amazon EC2 Tags as well as EPMD to find hosts, and then uses the `:net_adm` module to connect to nodes on those hosts.

+It also supports setting multiple toplogies, and will choose which one to use based off the current host_name and tags found.
+For example if your current node has the tags that match one topology, they will be considered to be part of that topology and attempt to connect into that mesh

 ***Note: This module requires [ExAws](https://github.com/ex-aws/ex_aws) to be configured***